 Who should make the instrument?: dead beneficiaries

-H dies leaving their estate to W absolutely.
-W dies 6 months later.
-The beneficiaries of W’s estate can make an IoV within two years of H’s death, redirecting property away from W so that it is no longer part of W’s estate for IHT purposes.
+Harriet dies leaving her estate to Walter absolutely.
+Walter dies 6 months later.
+The beneficiaries of Walter’s estate can make an IoV within two years of Harriet’s death, redirecting property away from Walter so that it is no longer part of his estate for IHT purposes.
 Most commonly this will be of an amount up to the threshold so that the two estates each gain maximum benefit of the nil-rate band.

-In such cases, the redirection effected by the IoV made by W’s beneficiaries may be to themselves directly or to others.
-We do not regard a redirection by W’s beneficiaries to themselves directly as infringing the requirement to change the destination of the property.
-(IHTM35025) Though the final destination of the property in the hands of W’s beneficiaries may not in fact be changed by the variation, the variation is still regarded as effecting a change in the disposition of the property in H’s estate.
+In such cases, the redirection effected by the IoV made by Walter’s beneficiaries may be to themselves directly or to others.
+We do not regard a redirection by Walter’s beneficiaries to themselves directly as infringing the requirement to change the destination of the property (IHTM35025).
+Though the final destination of the property before and after the variation may not in fact have changed, the variation is still regarded as effecting a change in the disposition of the property in Harriet’s estate.

-If, in the example above, W was left a life interest (IHTM35044) the ‘property’ was the right arising under the trust - that is the right to income.
-On the death of W that right terminated.
-So when an IoV is executed after the death of W there is no property in existence that can be redirected.
+If, in the example above, Walter was left a life interest (IHTM35044) the ‘property’ was the right arising under the trust - that is the right to income.
+On the death of Walter that right terminated.
+So if an IoV is executed after Walter’s death there is no property in existence that can be redirected.
 You should reject an IoV seeking to vary the interest of a deceased life tenant.

 However, you should let the parties to the IoV know that if it is possible for the life tenant’s personal representatives (IHTM05012) to disclaim the life interest (IHTM35165) as a matter of general law, then you may accept the IoV as a disclaimer of a life interest.

-You should refer any case where the taxpayers will not accept this view to TG.
+You should refer any case where the taxpayers will not accept this view to Technical.